Degrees and Certifications:

 While CRS is especially proud of its student performance and quality of teaching staff, we also take great pride in the rich, rewarding and comprehensive education we offer students on a daily basis.
 In addition to fully implementing Common Core Standards in ELA, mathematics and science, our students benefit from extracurricular classes that include Spanish, PE, technology, classroom and instrumental music, library, science and outdoor education in our children's garden.

 Beyond the core curriculum, CRS continually aspires to connect student learning to the world outside the classroom and evidenced by its commitment to protecting the watershed and ocean.
 Honored by the National Oceanic and Atmospheric Administration (NOAA) as an Ocean Guardian School for a fourth year, River students dedicate themselves to marine protection while performing a number of conservation duties.
 These duties include marine based peer education, campus beautification, public service announcements and exhibition of artwork.
-In the past two years, CRS has worked with the Carmel-by-the Sea City Council to educate the citizenry about the harmful effects of plastics and this resulted in the city banning single use plastic straws and utensils in local businesses.
-Given that the ocean is right outside our backyard, we have greater opportunity to study and appreciate this vast resource through, for example, our annual “ocean celebration” that students enjoy immensely.
+In the past few years, CRS has worked with the Carmel-by-the Sea City Council to educate the citizenry about the harmful effects of plastics and this resulted in the city banning single use plastic straws and utensils in local businesses.
+Given that the ocean is right outside our backyard, we have greater opportunity to study and appreciate this vast and invaluable resource through, for example, our annual “ocean celebration” that students enjoy immensely.

 Finally, CRS is at the forefront of technology integration into the curriculum.
 CRS embodies the belief that technology is a powerful tool that allows students greater access to programs, research and information that can greatly enhance their learning and prepare them for the demands of the 21st century workforce.
 One visit to any CRS classroom will reveal this commitment as students interact with technology designed to address academic deficincies, challenge accelerated learners and improve writing skills.
 CRS is dedicated to optimizing the benefits of technological instruction as evidenced in its one to one laptop commitment to third through fifth grade students.